Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Conclusion

 \section{Conclusion}

-Propositional planning approaches struggle with having numerous indistinct objects and actions on subsets of those objects.
-While first-order MDPs can cope with numerous objects, they still need to represent actions for each subset individually, resulting in exponentially many actions.
+Propositional planning approaches struggle with having numerous indistinct objects and different types of actions applied concurrently.
+While first-order MDPs can cope with numerous objects, current approaches for solving planning in them neglect concurrent actions and still need to represent actions for each subset individually, resulting in exponentially many actions.
 In this paper, we present Foreplan, a relational forward planner solving the exponential explosion by lifting the objects: Foreplan groups indistinguishable objects by a representative and carries out calculations on a representative-level.
 Afterwards, the result is projected to the whole group.
 Using histograms and focusing only on the number of objects an action is applied to, we effectively reduce the action space from exponential to polynomial in the number of objects.
-Foreplan allows for answering conditional action queries, enabling iterative planning with constraints.
-Such queries can be solved in time polynomial in the number of objects.
-Moreover, Foreplan opens new doors for mechanism design for incentivizing the concurrent actions in the returned policy.

 In future work, we aim to develop a hybrid approach combining Foreplan and Golog~\cite{levesque1997golog}.
 With the forward search in Foreplan, we can identify states reachable from the initial state while the backwards search in Golog computes the exact optimal policy.
 Furthermore, the techniques from Foreplan can be transferred to first-order partially observable MDPs~\cite{williams2005factored}.